Also known as: shrimp squat, single-leg shrimp, eccentric shrimp squat, one-leg shrimp

 Frequently Asked Questions

-What are the benefits of the Negative shrimp squat?
+What are the benefits of the negative shrimp squat?

-What common mistakes should I avoid with Negative shrimp squats?
+What common mistakes should I avoid when doing this exercise?